ArielMAJ/100-days-of-code/README.md

-# 100 Days of Code:  The Complete Python Pro Bootcamp for 2022
+# 100 Days of Code: The Complete Python Bootcamp

 My solutions/projects in the 100 days of code challenge course.